raymond-arthur/NFL/README.md

 ### Scraping

-All NFL stats were scaped from [Pro Football Reference](https://pro-football-reference.com/).
+All NFL stats were scraped from [Pro Football Reference](https://pro-football-reference.com/).

 Scraping was done on pages ```/years/<YEAR>``` from 2000 to 2022.